Health officials in Knowsley are reminding residents about the risk of spreading coronavirus.

 Did you know?
-If you’ve been in close contact with someone who has tested positive (that’s being just within 2m of them for 15 minutes or more), you will need to self-isolate for 14 days.
+If you’ve been in close contact with someone who has tested positive (that’s being just within 2m of them for 15 minutes or more), you will need to self-isolate for 10 days.
 Even if you test negative, you still need to self-isolate.
-That’s because the virus can take 14 days to develop.
+That’s because the virus can take this time to develop.

 Meeting family and friends may be a priority for you, but it’s important that you stay alert and remember the guidance around meeting with people outside of your household – to protect not only yourself, but your family and those around you:-